How can I write a quick and dirty interpreter?

 A simple Python lexer for basic arithmetic expressions.

-Once you have a stream of tokens, the parser's job is to check if the sequence of tokens conforms to the language's grammar rules and, if so, to build an Abstract Syntax Tree (AST).
-The AST is a tree representation of the source code's structure, abstracting away the concrete syntax.
-For example, 10 + 20 might become an Addition node with 10 and 20 as its children.
-This tree structure is much easier for the interpreter to work with than a flat list of tokens.
+After lexing, the stream of tokens is passed to the parser.
+The parser's job is to check if the sequence of tokens conforms to the language's grammar and, if so, to build an Abstract Syntax Tree (AST).
+An AST is a tree representation of the syntactic structure of the source code, abstracting away the concrete syntax.
+For 2 + 3, the AST might be a BinaryOp node with + as the operator, and Number(2) and Number(3) as its children.

 class ASTNode: